What is the Difference Between a Fridge Box and a Reefer Container?

 What is a Reefer Container?

 The term ‘reefer’ is used to describe a full-service or dedicated refrigerated truck or container with temperature control equipment.
-A reefer can be set from temperatures ranging from 50 degrees to minus 20 Fahrenheit in order to keep the product within their desired storage temperature for the duration of transportation.
+A reefer can be set from temperatures ranging from 50 degrees to minus 20 Fahrenheit in order to keep the product within its desired storage temperature for the duration of transportation.
 Most temperature-controlled shipments are LTL or less than truckload, with multiple products that require similar temperature control being shipped together – usually to multiple stops.

-Are there any Disadvantages of Reefer Shipping?
+Are there any Disadvantages of Shipping with a Reefer Container?

-This supply and demand issue along with the reduction in qualified and CDL licensed drivers has caused the cost of reefer shipments to accelerate.
+This supply and demand issue causes the cost of reefer shipments to accelerate rather rapidly.
 Beyond the cost increase, trying to schedule perishable shipments on the schedule of a shipper is also becoming a challenge.
-The transportation industry is rapidly increasing their production of new reefer containers and trucks in order to meet the rising need – which should hopefully reduce some of the shipping costs.
+The transportation industry is rapidly increasing their production of new reefer containers and trucks in order to meet the rising need, this, in turn, should hopefully reduce some of the shipping costs.

 Another challenge with reefer shipments is route planning for LTL shipments.
-For example, if a manufacturer of frozen food has 10 pallets of products that have to be shipped to 5 different customers, in three different states, the shipment will likely have to be sent to a LTL depot to be routed to at least three different LTL routes.
+For example, if a manufacturer of frozen food products has 10 pallets of products that have to be shipped to 5 different customers, in 3 different states, the shipment will likely have to be sent to a depot to be routed to at least three different LTL routes.
 This isn’t very efficient and tends to increase the time of delivering cold storage products.

 What is a Fridge Box?

 A fridge box is usually loaded onto a dry-goods trailer while maintaining the desired temperature zone during transport.
-They are incredibly well engineered – with seal technology and equipment that can keep a temperature within one degree for up to a five-day period.
+They are incredibly well engineered – with seal technology and equipment that can keep the environment within one degree or the required temperature for the products… for up to a five-day period.

-A fridge box is much easier to maintain and offers shippers with more flexibility to move smaller amounts of cold-storage products.
-This type of cold-storage shipping device is typically used for smaller products, like electronics, medications, vaccines, or other cold-storage pharmaceutical products.
+A fridge box is also much easier to maintain and offers shippers more flexibility to move smaller amounts of cold products.
+This type of cold-storage shipping device is typically used for considerably smaller products, like electronics, medications, or other cold-storage pharmaceutical products.
 One of their greatest benefits is their portability.
 Most shippers will use a fridge box to keep smaller volume products cold while shipping dry goods in the same LTL container.
 As such, fridge boxes tend to be less expensive than reefers because they don’t require fully equipped trucks.
 The fridge box has been a big help in the reduction of cold supply chain supply problems – and gives shippers and carriers alike improved opportunities for moving cold-storage products.

 While the cold supply chain is growing in need – and more carriers are increasing their volume of reefer and fridge boxes, shippers still have challenges when trying to navigate this competitive industry.
 If you’re a shipper who is challenged by the hurdles associated with reefer and temperature-controlled shipments, an experienced 3PL can significantly improve your LTL supply chain operation.